mlrun/mlrun/README.md

 1. Clustering &mdash; run the code on a distributed processing engine (such as Dask, Spark, or Horovod).
 2. Load-balancing/partitioning &mdash; split (partition) the work across multiple workers.

-MLRun functions and tasks can accept hyperparameters or parameter lists, deploy many parallel workers and partition the work among the deployed workers.
+MLRun functions and tasks can accept hyperparameters or parameter lists, deploy many parallel workers, and partition the work among the deployed workers.
 The parallelism implementation is left to the runtime.
 Each runtime may have its own method of concurrent tasks execution.
 For example, the Nuclio serverless engine manages many micro threads in the same process, which can run multiple tasks in parallel.